Uh-oh, looks like Kindrat wasn’t too happy about that. She replied:

 I am going to give some thought to possible next steps on this one to try and get this back on track in the right vein of messaging.

 Uh, what?
-Thou shalt comply with the PSSA but in bargaining with CUPE, the PSSA shall not be named?
+Thou shalt comply with the PSSA in all and every way, but in bargaining with CUPE, the PSSA shall not be named?

 The CEO replied: